 Websites like LinkedIn Learning or Skillshare are very popular, but recently, a new contender has emerged called MasterClass.
 With a full catalog of classes taught by extremely successful producers, directors, and actors, this could be a great gift for your favorite filmmaker.

 If the person you’re shopping for has to direct on-screen talent, acting classes could make for a great present.
+Here in NYC, HB Studio has fully embraced the digital shift by offering classes at a multitude of levels completely online.

 While this might sound scary to someone more accustomed to being behind the camera, understanding the process from the perspective of actors and actresses can really enhance your work.
 Expectations will be better aligned, communication with the talent will improve, and hopefully, they’ll make some great connections to boot.